LIVING WITH DYING IN THE ANTHROPOCENE

 The world I knew was gradually getting away from me.
 It was slowly dying.
 I didn’t see it that way at first; I didn’t see it.
-I didn’t realize that with all the job losses, some abrupt and unexpected, the relationships that had ended – also abruptly and unexpectedly — and with the continuing hit to my finances, mind, and heart, that I was inside of my own Anthropocene.
-I kept expecting and believing that things would turn around as soon as I got my next job, but that job never came.
-Then I lost my home – the sweet home that had provided shelter and warmth and happiness for me and the rescued felines I had loved and nurtured for many years, the home where I had developed additional credentials, made professional connections and friendships and which held so many memories and so much of my life.
+I didn’t realize that with all the job losses, some abrupt and unexpected, the relationships that had ended – also abruptly and unexpectedly — and with the continuing hit to my finances, mind, and heart, I was inside of my own Anthropocene.
+I kept expecting and believing that things would turn around when I got my next job, but that job never came.
+Then I lost my home – the sweet home that had provided shelter and warmth and happiness for me and the rescued felines I had loved and nurtured for many years, the home where I had made professional connections and friendships, and which held so many memories and so much of my life.
 Boulder, Colorado is a beautiful place and though I lived there a long time, if truth be told, I always felt as if I were somehow overreaching in an attempt to prove that I belonged in Boulder as much as anyone.
-In some secret place at the back of my thoughts I understood that my tenure was always temporary.
-At any moment, an unexpected event could overturn my world beyond which I could right it again.
+In some secret place behind my thoughts, I understood that my tenure was always temporary.
+At any moment, an unexpected event could overturn my world beyond which I could make it right again.

-But then there is the death that is unique to the Anthropocene.
+But then there is the death unique to the Anthropocene.
 Our current epoch is characterized by certain inarguable material realities.
-We are choking in energy depletion, environmental degradation and economic meltdown.
+We are choking on energy depletion, environmental degradation, and economic meltdown.
 We are at a crucial tipping point: we have created death zones in the ocean.
 Nuclear waste is everywhere.
-Glaciers are melting at unheard of speeds, floods and storms are decimating communities, species extinctions and loss of biodiversity accelerate maddeningly, shortages of food and water intensify daily, and the extents of these are not truly grasped collectively.
+Glaciers are melting at unheard-of speeds, floods and storms are decimating communities, species extinctions and loss of biodiversity accelerate maddeningly, shortages of food and water intensify daily, and the extent of these are not truly grasped collectively.

-So here we are, in the midst of a mega-crisis.
-This Anthropocene is our own modern apocalypse, constructed through acts of unyielding power that brooked little or no compromise with its agenda.
-Would that it were a tale belonging to humanity’s ancient history or to previous cycles this planet has endured.
+So here we are, amid a mega-crisis.
+This Anthropocene is our modern apocalypse, constructed through acts of unyielding power that brooked little or no compromise with its agenda.
+Would that it be a tale belonging to humanity’s ancient history or to previous cycles this planet has endured.
 Would that it was a chilling story passed down from the ancestors and told to those gathered safely around an inviting campfire.
 But it is not.
 We are living it now.
 We are living with dying where dying means the permanent loss of life, of plant and animal species, of oceans and rivers – of a geography and a geology that is never coming back.
-We are looking at the permanent loss as well of a way of life, of how we habitually carry on in a world that we assumed would forever acclimate to our desires.
+We are looking at the permanent loss of a way of life, of how we habitually carry on in a world that we assumed would forever acclimate to our desires.
 This is the permanent death that is extinction.

-The term Anthropocene * was coined in the 1980’s by ecologist Eugene F. Stoermer and widely popularized by the Nobel Prize-winning atmospheric chemist, Paul Crutzen.
+The term Anthropocene* was coined in the 1980s by ecologist Eugene F. Stoermer and widely popularized by the Nobel Prize-winning atmospheric chemist, Paul Crutzen.
 It describes the present geological epoch – some say from the time of the Industrial Revolution; some say from much earlier.
-We can say that from about 1760 to the mid-1800’s our species no longer relied solely on the energy from animals and our own sweat.
-We were able to access fossilized energy from coal, petroleum products, and gas.
-This unleashed a new era which saw dramatic population increases, GDP increases, and increasingly heavy resource consumption.
-Human dominance of biological, chemical, and geological processes began to significantly impact the environment.
+We can say that from about 1760 to the mid-1800s our species no longer relied solely on the energy from animals and our sweat.
+We could access fossilized energy from coal, petroleum products, and gas.
+This unleashed a new era of dramatic population increases, GDP increases, and increasingly heavy resource consumption.
+Human dominance of biological, chemical, and geological processes significantly impacted the environment.
 Then World War II led to accelerated changes in how we organized ourselves and how we lived.
 Along with the population explosion came tremendous economic changes which opened up its own Pandora’s Box.

 Officially, we’re in what is known as the Holocene epoch (a long warm period dating back 11,700 years), but the informal nomenclature is the Anthropocene.
-Perhaps when the prominent geological societies formally rename this epoch, it will be the final sounding to which we must respond.
 The term Anthropocene inherently recognizes the irrevocable damage wrought by industrialization to Nature.
 Truly grasping the significance of the Anthropocene will result in deep emotional trauma which will include great grief, great fear, and a sweeping loss of identity.
-After all, the social and cultural foundations to which we tethered our sense of who we are in the world, our sense of our value, our achievements and status and all the power and recognition that goes with that, will no longer be the same.
+After all, the social and cultural foundations to which we tethered our sense of who we are in the world, our value, our achievements and status, and all the power and recognition that goes with that, will no longer be the same.

-Years ago I lost my husband and my best friend when I voluntarily left our marriage.
-In the years that followed I came to greatly regret the loss of that friendship.
-That friendship had brought into my life a loyal ally who saw my gifts before I even knew I had them, who encouraged their development and who stood by me when others insisted on misinterpreting me.
+Years ago, I lost my husband and my best friend when I voluntarily left our marriage.
+In the years that followed I greatly regretted the loss of that friendship.
+That friendship had brought into my life a loyal ally who saw my gifts before I even knew I had them, who encouraged their development, and who stood by me when others insisted on demonizing me.
 I also lost the emotional and material safety net that comes with alliances.
-It was more certain that with two of us, rather than each of us alone, we would have a greater chance of keeping a roof over our head.
-But I didn’t care then about safety.
-I just didn’t give it any thought.
-As much as I needed this man’s extraordinary friendship and kindness, as much as I needed the insights our conversations delivered, as much as I loved this remarkable and selfless being, I needed even more the freedom to experience the world on my own terms.
+It was more certain that with two of us, rather than each of us alone, we would have a greater chance of keeping a roof over our heads.
+But I didn’t care then about safety; I didn’t give it any thought.
+As much as I needed this man’s extraordinary friendship and kindness, as much as I needed the insights of our conversations, and as much as I loved this remarkable and selfless being, I needed, even more, the freedom to experience the world on my terms.
 I longed to dive deep, deep, into the recesses of my soul to dredge up, once and for all, what I was truly made of and who I was born to be.

-In the years that followed I chose a path that would take to me to the profound core of what it meant to be independent and self-reliant in a world where there were no guarantees of another dollar or another meal, and surprisingly, no guarantee of respect for hard work.
+In the years that followed I chose a path that would take me to the profound core of what it meant to be independent and self-reliant in a world where there were no guarantees of another meal or another job.
 There was no nobility in struggling to survive.
-Struggle was only the devil in all his ugliness, his rotting teeth exposed by a dank triumphant leer.
+Struggle was the devil in all his ugliness, his rotting teeth exposed by a dank, triumphant leer.
 I had become another of his prisoners via the tangled web I had unwittingly and so naively constructed.
 I learned how supremely vulnerable we are to the whims of others’ choices when we have few options.
 Nevertheless, I held tightly to an imaginary sprinkling of fairy dust.
 I hoped magical thinking would be enough to save my life.

-Losses which tear out the heart and for which there are no words are the initiation into the liman of deep emotional trauma.
+Losses that tear out the heart and for which there are no words are the initiation into the liman of deep emotional trauma.
 Once we’ve entered this muddy lagoon – we will slog out a path forward or write ourselves out of the future.
 In this space of total vulnerability, we don’t know if we will live or die.
 Death of the life we knew is the end of the current story.
-There will be no resurrection of what was and it is here, inside the maw of uncertainty, that we have unprecedented opportunity to weave a new story.
+There will be no resurrection of what was, and it is here, inside the maw of uncertainty, that we have the opportunity to weave a new story.

 It will become necessary to master emotional resiliency.
-We will need resilience to survive the personal and collective unraveling which will come of the post-industrial, post-petroleum, post-technological collapse.
-To be able to bear up under change for which we have no words, and for which there is no map or guidebook, we will have to learn to rely on ourselves and each other.
+We will need resilience to survive the personal and collective unraveling of the post-industrial, post-petroleum, and post-technological collapse.
+To bear up under change for which we have no words, and for which there is no map or guidebook, we will need to rely on ourselves and each other.
 What is emotional resiliency?
 It is the ability to recover from shock or great loss.
-Even in the face of permanent change or damage, resilience is distinguished by the capacity to come back from the edge of despair, reeking with vulnerability, and still embrace life and move forward.
+Even in the face of permanent change or damage, resilience is distinguished by the capacity to return from the edge of despair, reeking with vulnerability, and still embrace life and move forward.
 How do we get there?
 We seek out those things that encourage and develop emotional resilience.

 Develop a conscious relationship with death.
-This means deepening your awareness of the precious life force that runs through all beings, the very same as your own, and how fragile and temporal life truly is.
+This means deepening your awareness of the precious life force that runs through all beings, the same as your own, and how fragile and temporal life truly is.
 We have all experienced the death of careers and relationships.
 These deaths won’t necessarily kill you, but they are an initiation into loss.
-Allowing yourself to feel into these losses can make you stronger and can prepare you for the greater losses of the death of pets and persons we loved.
-Surrendering to loss by death means remembering who they were and who we became because of them.
+Allowing yourself to feel these losses can make you stronger and can prepare you for the greater losses of the death of pets and persons you love.
+Surrendering to loss by death means remembering who they were and knowing who are because of them.
 We allow our memories to flourish, remembering our joy, but also allow ourselves to dive into the depths of our grief.
-In this way we will develop greater capacity to be with loss.
-A heart that is able to contain the profoundest depths of grief is a heart that can adapt.
+In this way, develop a greater capacity manage loss.
+A heart that can contain the profound depths of grief is a heart that can adapt.

 Allow yourself to feel the grief.

-Your little boy has so much rage, and you sent a lot of it my way.
+Your little boy has so much rage, and you sent so much of it my way.

 Despite that, my heart opened to you even as the black storm of your anger